Reducing your waste & increasing your reuse

 Tips on how to reduce your food waste

 Love Food Hate Waste is a charity dedicated to helping reduce food waste

 - Make a shopping list before you head to the shops and stick to it L

 - Try to only cook what you need, but if you do have leftovers use it for lunch the next day or freeze it for another day.

 - To keep your food at its best for longer make sure your fridge is at the right temperature.

-- Use food in date order but if you don’t remember you can often freeze it.
+- Use food in date order and remember you can often freeze it.

 Too much food?